RichardLoProjects/DF_2024_wk12_capstone_DE/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rl-dfde-capstone-merge.streamlit.app/)

-### Description
+### About the project

+Motivation: There is an increasing demand for data to make informed decisions when it comes to managing money.
+Investment is a choice, but market participation is not.
+Every party is a market participant, including large organisations.
+This project aims to use a toy api (with toy data) to prototype how data can be delivered to stakeholders in a user friendly fashion.

-A dashboard project to allow users to explore economic data from [an api](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices).
+Description: A dashboard project to allow users to explore economic data from [an api](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices).
 Project is decomposed into two parts:

-- A data pipeline that
+- A data pipeline running on aws ec2 cron job that

   - extracts from the api
   - transforms data for cleaning